ratcave/ratcave/docs/tutorial3.rst

 To get the most out of our graphics, many newer graphics engines use programs running on the graphics card called "shaders" to specify how objects should be shown on-screen.
-While teaching GLSL shaders is beyond the scope of this tutorial, and fruitloop allows you to completely skip writing shaders at all by supplying a few useful ones, you'll likely want to use a shader of your own.
+While teaching GLSL shaders is beyond the scope of this tutorial, and ratcave allows you to completely skip writing shaders at all by supplying a few useful ones, you'll likely want to use a shader of your own.

-In this tutorial, you'll learn how to use fruitloop to:
+In this tutorial, you'll learn how to use ratcave to:

   - Compile a :py:class:`.Shader` object and use it in the :py:func:`.Scene.draw()` function.
   - Send data to the shader from Python as a :py:class:`.Uniform` variable.